Nvidia raises GeForce Now subscription plan to $10 per month – TechCrunch

 Nvidia’s cloud gaming service GeForce Now has announced some changes when it comes to subscription plans.
-Starting today, paid memberships now cost $9.99 per month, or $99.99 per year — they are now called ‘Priority’ memberships.
+Starting today, paid memberships now cost $9.99 per month, or $99.99 per year — they are now called “Priority” memberships.

-If you’re an existing ‘Founders’ member, you’ll keep the same subscription price as long as you remain a subscriber.
+If you’re an existing “Founders” member, you’ll keep the same subscription price as long as you remain a subscriber.
 If you stop your subscription at any point, you won’t be able to pay $5 per month again.

 Last year, when Nvidia originally introduced paid plans for GeForce Now, the company was pretty transparent with its user base.
 You could pay $4.99 per month to access the Founders edition, but the company was going to raise the subscription fee at some point.
 And it sounds like Nvidia has made up its mind and thinks the paid subscription is worth $9.99 per month.

 If you’re not familiar with GeForce Now, it lets you start a game on a powerful gaming PC in a data center near you.
 You get a video stream on your computer, mobile phone, tablet or TV of the game running in a data center — GeForce Now uses a web app on iOS and iPadOS and is available on a limited number of Android TV devices.
-When you press a button on your controller, the action is relayed to the server so that you can interact with the game.
-All of this happens in tens of milliseconds, making it one of the smoothest cloud gaming experience available right now.
+When you press a button on your controller, the action is relayed to the server so you can interact with the game.
+All of this happens in tens of milliseconds, making it one of the smoothest cloud gaming experiences available right now.

 Compared to Google Stadia and Amazon Luna, Nvidia isn’t starting its own game store.
-GeForce Now customers launch games that they already own.
+GeForce Now customers launch games they already own.
 The platform supports Steam, Epic Games, GOG.com and Ubisoft’s launcher.

 Game publishers have to opt in to GeForce Now, which means that you can’t launch all your games that you own in your Steam library.
 Right now, GeForce Now supports around 800 games that you can find on this page.

 If you want to try GeForce Now, you can start playing for free.
 Nvidia offers a free membership that should be considered as a free trial.
-First, you have to wait in a queue until a free server is available — it can take five, ten of fifteen minutes.
+First, you have to wait in a queue until a free server is available — it can take five, 10 or 15 minutes.

 After that, you’re limited to one-hour sessions.
 When you’ve played for an hour, you’re kicked out of the server.
 You can still start the game again, but you’ll have to go through the queue one more time.